rafizadehn/PHSX815_Project1/README.md

 ## Data Analysis

-To run this script from the terminal, run:
+To run this script from the terminal in linux, run:

 > plot_MaxBoltz.py